 \subsection{Experimental Setups}

-\textbf{Data Partition}: Follow the setting in~\cite{fl_survey1,niidbench}, we adopt two classic data partitioning strategies, namely label distribution skew and feature distribution skew: \begin{itemize} \item \textbf{Label Distribution Skew}: Following in~\cite{zhang2022federated,li2021fedrs,zhang2023delving}, in which the label distributions varies on different clients, we employ the Dirichlet distribution $p\sim Dir(\beta)$ to simulate imbalanced label distributions.
-The hyper-parameter $\beta$ controls the degree of label imbalance, where a smaller value of $\beta$ indicates a more skewed label distribution. \item \textbf{Feature Distribution Skew}: In this setting, clients share the same label space while different feature distribution, which has been extensively studied in previous works~\cite{li2021fedbn,zhu2022aligning,yao2022federated,gong2022preserving}.
-We conduct the classification task on natural images sourced from DomainNet~\cite{peng2019moment}, which consists of diverse distributions of natural images from six distinct data sources. \end{itemize}

-\textbf{Baselines}: In our experiments, we select the popular FedAvg~\cite{fedavg} method and centralized training as the baselines.
-Assume that we have a total of 5 clients, and every client participates in communication.
-For both centralized training and federated learning, the local learning rate is set to be 0.01, and we utilize the SGD optimizer with a momentum of 0.9.
-During the FedAvg training process, each client performs local updates for 5 epochs, and the communication round is set to be 200.
+\textbf{Data Partition}: Follow the setting in~\cite{fl_survey1,niidbench}, we adopt two data partition settings, namely, label distribution skew and feature distribution skew: \begin{itemize} \item \textbf{Label Distribution Skew}: Following in~\cite{zhang2022federated}, in which the label distributions varies on different clients, we employ the Dirichlet distribution $p\sim Dir(\beta)$ to simulate imbalanced label distributions.
+The hyper-parameter $\beta$ controls the degree of label imbalance, where a smaller value of $\beta$ indicates a more skewed label distribution. \item \textbf{Feature Distribution Skew}: In this setting, clients share the same label space while having a different feature distribution, which has been extensively studied in previous work~\cite{li2021fedbn,zhu2022aligning,yao2022federated,gong2022preserving}.
+We perform the classification task on natural images sourced from DomainNet~\cite{peng2019moment}, which consists of diverse distributions of natural images from six distinct data sources. \end{itemize} \textbf{Baselines}: In our experiments, we select the popular FedAvg~\cite{fedavg} method and centralized training as the baselines by default\footnote{We also compared FGL with other baselines, \eg Moon~\cite{li2021model}, Fedopt~\cite{reddi2020adaptive}, as shown in Appendix Table~\ref{tb:baselines}.}.
+Assume that we have a total of 5 clients\footnote{Further results on 50 and 100 clients can be found in Table~\ref{tb:clients}.
+Varying the number of clients does not have a significant impact on our method, as long as the server can obtain all the text embeddings and subsequently synthesize well-generated data.} and that every client participates in communication.
+For both centralized training and federated learning, the local learning rate is set to 0.01, and we utilize the SGD optimizer with a momentum of 0.9.
+During the FedAvg training process, each client performs local updates for 5 epochs, and the communication round is set to 200.
 The centralized training consists of 120 rounds of iterations.